Financial Services Commission (Jamaica)

-The Financial Services Commission, abbreviated as FSC is the Jamaican unified financial supervisory authority.
+The Financial Services Commission (FSC) is the Jamaican unified financial supervisory authority.
 It was founded in the year 2001 under the Financial Services Commission Act of 2001.
 The FSC has the responsibility of regulating and supervising any of the country's institutions that engage in non-deposit-taking financial services in relation to insurance, acquisition or disposal of securities and units under a registered unit trust.